 - What types of repairs contribute to the insurance deductible?

-If you’re walking around wearing unprotected jewelry, we highly recommend you get jewelry insurance.
+If you’re walking around wearing unprotected jewelry, we highly recommend you start the process of insuring jewelry.
 You will never have to worry about losing your precious piece forever or taking a financial blow because you had to replace it.
 When your jewelry is insured, we guarantee you’ll be able to flaunt it freely for as long as possible.